Directory of Expert Eye Doctors

 Carl O. Myers O.D., FCOVD

-Board Certified in Vision Therapy (FCOVD)
+Board Certified in Vision Therapy and Rehabilitation (FCOVD)

 Dr. Myers specializes in Vision Therapy and learning-related vision problems as well as evaluation and treatment of eye alignment and eye teaming problems.
 Each therapy program is individualized to meet the patients specific visual needs.
 Dr. Myers also serves as a consultant to several schools and has been a sought-after speaker in the area of childrens visual performance in the classroom.
 Dr. Myers also offers complete family eye care including spectables, contact lenses and treatment of ocular disease.